fommil/fpmortals/manuscript/complete.md

 testing frameworks to repeat a test with randomly generated data.

-The `jsonformat` library provides an `Arbitrary[JsValue]` (everybody should provide an `Arbitrary` for their ADTs!) allowing us to make use of scalatest's `forAll` feature:
+The `jsonformat` library provides an `Arbitrary[JsValue]` (everybody should provide an `Arbitrary` for their ADTs!) allowing us to make use of Scalatest's `forAll` feature:

 {lang="text"}